Historical Apoplexy · State Legislative Adaptations · Ohio

 problem, not a production problem;

-(6) According to the Food Research and Action Center (FRAC) and the
+(6) According to the Food Research and Action Center (FRAC) and

-Ohio households experience food insecurity.
-Approximately one
+percent (13%) of Ohio households experience food insecurity.

-(1,408,693) Ohioans receive Supplemental Nutrition Assistance
+ninety-three (1,408,693) Ohioans receive Supplemental Nutrition

-approximately three billion one hundred seventy-seven million
+brought approximately three billion one hundred seventy-seven

-dollars ($3,177,571,738) to the state of Ohio (FRAC, SNAP State
+million dollars ($3,177,571,738) to the state of Ohio (FRAC, SNAP

-Fact Sheet, February 2025);
+State Fact Sheet, February 2025);

 (7) The United States Department of Agriculture Economic Research